zefhub/zef-docs/docs/quick-start.md

 ### Persisting graphs

 Persisting graphs requires a free ZefHub account.
-See the [installation here](installation#first-steps-after-installing) on getting your ZefHub account.
+See the [[ZefDoc - Installing Zef]] on getting your ZefHub account.

 ```python
 # This persists, syncs, and distributes all future changes via ZefHub in real-time